CaedanZ2/hsi-center-aware-gmlp/README.md

 **Senior Project, Portland Institute, Nanjing University of Posts and Telecommunications (2025-2026)**

-This repository documents a five-member senior project on efficient spectral-spatial representation learning for hyperspectral image classification.
+This repository documents a senior project on efficient spectral-spatial representation learning for hyperspectral image classification.
 The proposed framework combines a 3D-CNN encoder, spectral-spatial attention, a center-aware token prior, and an HSI-specific gMLP token mixer.

 > **Repository status:** The documentation, figures, and verified result tables are ready for public presentation.
 Training code should be added only after it has been cleaned, tested, and approved for release by the project team and supervisor.